mzattera/predictive-powers/docs/preview/index.md

-# predictive-powers PREVIEW
+# predictive-powers PRE-RELEASE

-**These instructions refer to latest version of the code available in the repository.
+**These instructions refer to latest version of the code available in the repository (pre-release).
-They are updated as the implementation  progresses and, as such, might be slightly out of sync with all changes made to the library.**
+They are updated as the implementation  progresses and, as such, might be slightly out of sync with changes made to the library.**

 **If you are using latest release of the library, please refer to the [release documentation](../).**